Dartmoor Full Circle 100

 Always double-check with the organizer's website!
 This page may contain affiliate links.

-The Dartmoor Full Circle 100 is a continuous, non stop 100 mile race that follows the waymarked Dartmoor Way walking route and was the first complete circumnavigation of Dartmoor held as an official race event.
-The event takes place around the moor and is the only landlocked 100 mile race in South West England.
+The Dartmoor Full Circle 100 is a 100 mile continuous non-stop race that circumnavigates Dartmoor following the waymarked Dartmoor Way.
+It is described as the only landlocked 100 mile race in South West England.

-The route skirts the periphery of the northern and southern sections of the moor and passes well known landmarks, moorland villages, woodland and riverside trails, green lanes and quiet country lanes.
-The course includes over 4000 m of ascent and features rocky, tussocky and boggy terrain.
-Late autumn weather can be cold with rain or possibly snow, and the race includes a night section.
+The route skirts the periphery of the northern and southern sections of the moor and uses wild and ancient tracks, moorland villages, woodland and riverside trails, green lanes and quiet country lanes.
+The course includes over 4000 m of ascent and can cross rocky, tussocky and boggy ground.
+The event takes place in late autumn and includes a night section; weather may be cold, rainy or snowy.